Biking

 Swimming

 The sandy beach, shallow, clear water and buoyed swimming area next to the campground are perfect for family swimming.
 There are change facilities.
-There is a full size sand volleyball court at the day use area, another beach and a place to play horseshoes.
+There is a full size sand volleyball court at the day use area, and another beach and a place to play horseshoes.